In this WooCommerce hosting review, we’ll test out Kinsta’s Starter plan on a WooCommerce store to gauge website performance.

 Kinsta (affiliate link) is a reputable managed WordPress hosting provider that gives you the option to pre-install WooCommerce on your website.
 In our testing, we experience a fair amount of variance in the test results, especially on the main shop page.

-Kinsta have been in touch to say that for dynamic sites they usually recommend a plan with increased PHP workers (from their Business-tier plans) which would be able to handle simultaneous requests and guarantee the smooth running of the site.
+Kinsta have been in touch to say that for dynamic sites they usually recommend increased PHP resources which would be able to handle simultaneous requests and guarantee the smooth running of the site.
 Something to keep in mind.

-Kinsta offers a custom caching solution, free SSL certificates, and a CDN powered by Cloudflare on all of their web hosting plans.
+Kinsta offers a custom caching solution, free Edge Caching, free wildcard SSL certificates, and a CDN powered by Cloudflare on all of their web hosting plans.